nexiality/documentation/userguide/AzureDevOpsSetup.md

 to learn more.

 Nexial supports Test management using `Azure DevOps Test Plan` Service in which user can import testcases created by Nexial user as a part of script and subplan.
+Also, user can upload execution results to Azure Test Run.<br/>
+Nexial also supports Azure pipelines to execute script and create test run result for the pipeline build.
+Please go through following section to check import of testcase and their result and creating test run through azure pipeline.

 ### HOW to import test cases in Azure DevOps
 Follow below steps to import test cases: